PowerShell/PowerShell/docs/learning-powerShell/debugging-from-commandline.md

 ```

-**2. Set a Breakpoint on a Variable**
+**2. Setting a Breakpoint on a Variable**
-- Clear existing breakpoints if any
+- Clear existing breakpoints if there are any

 ```PowerShell
  PS /home/jen/debug>Get-PSBreakpoint | Remove-PSBreakpoint
  ```
-- Use **Set-PSBreakpoint** cmdlet to set a debug breakpoint, say set it to line 5
+- Use **Set-PSBreakpoint** cmdlet to set a debug breakpoint.
+In this case, we set it to line 5

 ```PowerShell